 If you choose to share in the happiness of others, rather than compulsively dwelling in negatives, then you have happiness for free.

 I seem to get satisfaction out of pushing myself physically – maybe because in my mind I am subscribing to the motto “no pain, no gain”.
-A variation on the theme is that anything initially perceived as negative could be viewed as part of a greater improvement process.
+A variation on the theme is that anything initially perceived as negative can be viewed as part of a greater improvement process.